spwilson2/RISCY-VM/README.md

 # RISCY VM
 RISCVY VM is an attempt at writing a Dynamic Translator for the RISC-V ISA.
 Insperation on the design of the VM is taken from QEMU, a Fast and Protable Dynamic Translator by Fabrice Bellard.
 The current state is more of a proof of concept than a useful or fully fuctioning tool.
+NOTE: Programs are expected to be in little endian format.

 ## Components:
 ### VA Space Simulation